Web Design FAQs

 A good design firm can answer the questions you didn’t know to ask and create the solution you didn’t know you needed and be able to tell you why.
 They can provide marketing, quality design and a website that will not only grow your business, but save you money in the long run and help you avoid some very costly mistakes.

 Finally, we have been in business for almost 20 years.
 We didn’t start building web sites last week because we lost our nice corporate gig that we are looking to replace.
 We are also not a “techie” high school student doing this out of our parent’s basement for extra money.
 Both of these examples are real situations we have run into over the years.
 Both situations ended badly.
 Who are you going to call when your designer gets a new job or the high school student stops answering his text messages?
 You might save some money upfront and think you got a great deal, but you will end up paying for it in the long run when your site breaks, gets hacked, or you need some changes to the site.
+We have been in business for two decades.
 This is the only work we do and we are here for the long run.

 Q: If I choose your monthly retainer plan will I ever “own” my website?